tarrut/news_agent/docs/index.md

-# This is just a test
+# Daily News Mail

+This repository intends for the user to receive a daily mail with the most relevant daily news.